 Other Components Can Stop the Ignitor from Working

-- Drain pan: Despite the fact a furnace generates heat, some condensation can still be present.
+- Drain pan: Despite the fact a furnace generates heat, some condensation can still be found.
 A full drain pan will stop the ignitor from running to keep the pan from overflowing and causing water damage inside the furnace.

 - Flame sensor: This safety component ensures the gas valve is only open when the ignitor is running.
 If the flame sensor is dirty, it can mistakenly believe the ignitor isn’t on.

 - Gas supply or valve: The click sound you hear when the furnace starts is the gas valve opening.
-A problem with the furnace’s gas supply or the valve itself can stop the ignitor from starting.
+A problem with the furnace’s gas supply or the valve itself can keep the ignitor from starting.
 This fail-safe prevents gas from continuously leaking into the furnace or the rest of your home.

 - Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to spot, just like the glow from a direct spark or hot surface ignitor.
-Experts can rule out other problems more easily this way.
+Experts can rule out other problems more quickly this way.

 How Much Does Furnace Ignitor Replacement Cost?

 Costs can vary depending on the model of both the furnace and the electronic ignitor.
 With parts and labor, homeowners can expect to spend an average of $100 to $350 on replacement costs.
-The average life span of the furnace ignitor is seven7 years, so in some cases the problem is a result of the ignitor simply becoming too old to function properly.
+The average life span of the furnace ignitor is seven7 years, so in some cases the issue is a result of the ignitor simply becoming too old to function properly.
 Whatever the problem is, a certified technician can find the source and offer the most cost-effective solutions.